mohamuhsin/whale-talk/README.md

 **9.** Now instead of just logging the letters, add them to the results array.

 Note: To check your work use console.log() to print your resultArray.
 The letters you logged to the console in step 8 should be now included in your resultArray.

+**10.** Whales double their e‘s and the u‘s in their language.

+Write an if statement that checks if each letter in the input string is equal to 'e'.
+If so, use the .push() method to add input[i] to the resultArray.

+Note: This statement belongs before the inner for loop block inside the outer for loop.
+This is because you only want to perform this check once for every letter in the input.